Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

     #### Basic Bomb

+    **Prerequisite:** Level 3+ Rogue
-    _**Prerequisite:** Level 3+ Rogue, **Cost:** 1 Cordite charge(s)_
+    **Cost:** 1 Cordite charge(s)

-    On impact, forces targets within 5-foot-radius :aoe-sphere: Sphere to make a :d20-save: Dexterity saving throw.
+    On impact, forces targets within 5-foot-radius :aoe-sphere: Sphere to make a **:d20-save: DEX Save**{ .d20 }.
 They take :dmg-fire: Fire damage equal to your :class-phb24-rogue: Sneak Attack bonus to on a failed save, and half as much :dmg-fire: Fire damage on a success.

     When you reach Rogue level 5, this explosive can benefit from your [Cunning Strike](index.md#level-5-cunning-strike) feature, provided they're used by you.